 - After the launch of PMMSY, a consistent rise of 9% per year is anticipated.

 - By the conclusion of FY 2024–2025, export revenue might double, rising from 46,589 crores to 1,000,000.

 - Aquaculture productivity will increase by 3 to 5 tonnes per acre on average.

 - Domestic fish consumption will rise from 5kg per person to 12kg.

 - This will enable farmers to cut their post-harvest loss from 20% to 25% to 10%.

 PMMSY List of Activity

-The Central Sector Scheme and the Centrally Sponsored Scheme are the two distinct parts of the Pradhan Mantri Matsya Sampada Yojana, an umbrella programme.
+The Central Sector and Centrally Sponsored schemes are the two distinct parts of the Pradhan Mantri Matsya Sampada Yojana, an umbrella programme.
 The non-beneficiary and beneficiary-oriented sub-components of these two components were each headed by one of three heads, including:

 - Increasing output and productivity